-Sometimes staff send messages or a postcard home to a child's family to let them know how pleased they are or publish good news about a child or group of children for example in our weekly newsletter.
+Sometimes staff send messages or praise cards home to a child's family to let them know how pleased they are or publish good news about a child or group of children for example in our weekly newsletter.

-Teaching children about good behaviour and about respecting the rights of others

-Through our curriculum children are involved in stories, assemblies, planned activities, learning opportunities and games which teach them about good and appropriate ways of behaving.
+Teaching children about good behaviour and about respecting the rights of others We are Rights Respecting Schools and through our curriculum and school ethos children are involved in learning opportunities and games which teach them about good and appropriate ways of behaving.
 We support children to become caring, contributing and conscientious members of our local community.
 We teach children about independence and about our dependence upon each other and how important it is to recognise their rights, their responsibilities and their relationships with the wider world.